rubenhortas/rubenhortas.github.io/_posts/2022-09-23-check-ntp-servers-windows.md

 title: How to check NTP servers from Windows
 date: 2022-09-23 00:00:01 +0000
 categories: [windows, administration]
-tags: [windows, administration, ntp, sntp, nis, time, howto]
+tags: [windows, administration, ntp, sntp, nis, time]
 ---

 Sometimes we need to retrieve the date from a NTP [Network Time Protocol](https://es.wikipedia.org/wiki/Network_Time_Protocol) server to record it somewhere.

 The first thing is to know if the server is working and reacheable from our computer (yep, firewalls still works).